Current Suspected Overdose Deaths in Delaware for 2023: Get Help Now!

 All DUR Board meetings are open to the public.
 The DUR Board may make and enforce reasonable rules regarding the conduct of persons attending its meetings.
 Opportunities are provided for individuals, or citizens representing a group or groups, to appear on the agenda.
 Requests to appear before the DUR Board must be made in writing and received ten days before a scheduled meeting, including subject matter and speaker name for inclusion on the agenda.
 The ten day requirement may be waived by the Chairperson.
 The DUR Board will limit presentations to ten (10) minutes, unless an extension is granted by the DUR Board.

-The official meeting schedule, agenda and minutes of DUR Board meetings can be found at the Delaware Medicaid Pharmacy webpage, which also provides access to the DUR Board’s complete bylaws and a list of Board members.
-If you are unable to access any of these documents, please contact DMMA for a printed copy.
+The official meeting schedule, agenda and minutes of DUR Board meetings can be found at the Pharmacy Corner located in the Delaware Medical Assistance Portal Document Repository under Pharmaceuticals and Therapeutics (P&T).
+The Repository also provides access to the DUR Board’s complete bylaws and a list of Board members.

 Please note: Some of the files available on this page are in Adobe PDF format which requires Adobe Acrobat Reader.
 A free copy of Adobe Acrobat Reader can be downloaded directly from Adobe .
 If you are using an assistive technology unable to read Adobe PDF, please either view the corresponding text only version (if available) or visit Adobe's Accessibility Tools page.